Donald Trump Named ‘Loser Of The Year’ By One Of Europe’s Biggest Magazines

 “Nothing is normal under Trump,” the outlet noted.
 “He refuses to admit defeat.
 Instead, he speaks of massive electoral fraud, although there is no evidence for it.
 The whole thing is not surprising.
 Trump’s presidency ends as it began.
 Without decency and without dignity.”

-Trump has now come under fire for backing a controversial legal effort to overturn the results of the election.
+Trump has now come under fire for purportedly backing a legal effort to overturn the results of the election.
 As NPR reported, a lawsuit filed by Texas Attorney General Ken Paxton seeks to block presidential electors in four key battlegrounds won by Biden from finalizing his victory.
 Republican attorneys general from 17 other states joined the effort, with Trump himself calling on the Supreme Court to take up the case.
 As the outlet noted, experts have said it has virtually no chance of succeeding, and officials from the states targeted have blasted it as a publicity stunt.

 The German magazine’s title earned some viral attention, with many taking to social media to mock the president and needle him for losing out on the Time magazine honor that he appears to covet.
 As The Hill noted, he has frequently complained in the past when he was not named “Man of the Year.”
 As The Inquisitr reported, he also lashed out at teen climate activist Greta Thunberg after she was given the honor in 2019.